5 Must-Do Hikes in Summit County

-Bald Mountain seems to sit all by itself to the east of downtown Breckenridge.
-“Baldy” as it is most often called, rises an impressive 13,684 feet above sea level and is a popular summer and winter hike.
+Bald Mountain appears to sit all by itself to the east of downtown Breckenridge.
+“Baldy,” as it is most often called, rises an impressive 13,684 feet above sea level and is a popular summer and winter hike.
 While Baldy looks like a single peak, it is actually a six-mile-long ridgeline that divides into two sections.
-To the southeast is Boreas Mountain, which rises to 13,082 feet and to the northwest is Bald Mountain, which is the “true” summit at 13,684 feet.
+To the southeast is Boreas Mountain, which rises to 13,082 feet and to the northwest is Bald Mountain, which is the true summit at 13,684 feet.

-Baldy is a gentle hike but it is long, has steep sections, is mostly exposed above treeline and of course goes up to almost 14,000 feet, so elevation can be a challenge.
+Baldy is a gentle hike but it is long, has steep sections, and is mostly exposed above treeline, heading up to almost 14,000 feet, so elevation can be a challenge.
 The easiest way to hike Baldy is to start at the top of Boreas Pass.
 This hike is an easier climb to the summit than others.
-That being said, it has a 2,700-foot elevation gain in three miles so it is no slouch to the top.
-Most of the hike is above treeline, so even mild days offer a nice wind and chilly temps.
+That said, it has a 2,700-foot elevation gain in three miles so it is no slouch to the top.
+Most of the hike is above treeline, meaning even mild days offer a nice breeze and chilly temps.
 Of course, climbing to almost 14,000 feet will inevitably slow you down a bit.
 All in all, it is a totally amazing view and a pretty easy day hike.

 Greys and Torreys Peaks

-Greys and Torreys make up the “Twin Towers” of Colorado’s Front Range and are two of the three “fourteeners” that touch Summit County.
+Greys and Torreys make up the “Twin Towers” of Colorado’s Front Range and are two of the three fourteeners that touch Summit County.
 Torreys is the higher of the two peaks and sits at an impressive 14,267 feet.
 While these peaks are in and accessible from Summit County, the easiest trail starts a little east back through the Eisenhower Tunnel in Clear Creek County.
 Both mountains offer multiple ways to ascend the summits.
 The proximity to Denver and relative ease (for a fourteener) make this hike wildly popular, so go early on weekends if you want to find parking.
-Also going early will help to avoid the frequent afternoon storms that pop up in the summer.
+Arriving early also helps to avoid the frequent afternoon storms that pop up in the summer.

-To get to the trailhead, take I-70 to the Bakerville exit #221.
+To reach the trailhead: Take I-70 to the Bakerville exit #221.
 Drive south over to the dirt parking area near the start of Forest Road 189.
 Follow the dirt road three miles to the summer trailhead.
 Stay straight and follow the sign for the Grays Peak trailhead.
 Continue another two miles to the trailhead at 11,280 feet.
 There are restrooms and a few dispersed camping spots near the parking area.

-This classic Breckenridge hiking trail features a lake that is nestled in a deep mountain amphitheater at the south end of the Tenmile Range.
-The hike is an intermediate hike and one of the easier, more accessible hikes on this list.
-It has a vertical gain of 1,400 vertical feet and a total distance of 6.6 miles from the Spruce Creek Trailhead.
-The Mohawk Lakes Trail provides access to the most water features of any hike on this list as you’ll pass by streams, waterfalls and several smaller lakes as you ascend to Upper Mohawk Lake.
+This classic Breckenridge hiking trail features a lake that is nestled in a deep mountain amphitheater at the south end of the Ten Mile Range.
+The hike is an intermediate trek and one of the easier, more accessible hikes on this list.
+It has a vertical gain of 1,400 feet and a total distance of 6.6 miles from the Spruce Creek trailhead.
+The Mohawk Lakes Trail provides access to the most water features of any hike on this list.
+You’ll pass by streams, waterfalls and several smaller lakes as you ascend to Upper Mohawk Lake.

-With so much scenery and water to explore we recommend at least five hours to explore the area and then descend in the early afternoon to avoid the frequent thunderstorms that can form over the mountains later in the day.
+With so much scenery and water to explore we recommend at least five hours to hike the area and then descend in the early afternoon to avoid the frequent thunderstorms that form over the mountains later in the day.

-To get to the Mohawk Lakes Trailhead from Breckenridge follow CO 9 South to Spruce Creek Road.
+To reach the trailhead: From Breckenridge, follow CO 9 south to Spruce Creek Road.
 The road is across the highway from the pond called Goose Pasture Tarn.
 Turn right and ascend west 1.8 miles to Spruce Creek Trailhead.
 The road above the trailhead is not well maintained for low-clearance vehicles, so park here if ground clearance is an issue.
 Either continue driving up the road if you have a high-clearance vehicle or hike west for 1.3 miles to the junction with the Wheeler Trail.
 Hike 0.5 miles down the Wheeler Trail to a large beaver pond where the trail meets the Spruce Creek Trail.
-Turn onto the Spruce Creek Trailhead until it ends at the Mohawk Lakes Trailhead.
+Turn onto the Spruce Creek Trailhead until it ends at the Mohawk Lakes trailhead.

-The trailhead is easy to access.
-From Main Street stoplight on Highway 9, head west on Main Street and turn left at 2nd Street.
+To reach the trailhead: From the Main Street Frisco stoplight on Highway 9, head west on Main Street and turn left at 2nd Street.
 Follow 2nd Street to the parking area at the end of the road and the trailhead starts to ascend directly from looker’s right in the parking lot.
 You can also walk west along the Frisco rec path until you intersect with the Mt.
 Royal trailhead and start there.